minnojs/minno-quest/src/0.0/basics/API.md

 API.addTrialSet('set2', [trial2, trial3]);
 ```

 Second notation.
-Does the same thing as the first:
+Does the same thing as the first pair:
 ```js
 API.addTrialSet({
     set1: [trial1],